section-engineering-education/engineering-education/content/articles/creating-a-simple-ar-app/index.md

 ### Objectives
 By the end of this tutorial, the reader will have learned the following:
 - What Augmented Reality is.
-- How to setup Android studio for augmented reality.
+- How to set up an Android studio for augmented reality.
 - How to place 3D objects in the AR scene.

 ### What is Augmented Reality (AR)?